Vick-Chirchir/Router-as-a-DHCP-Server/README.md

 <h2>Description</h2>
 This project demonstrates how to configure a Cisco router as a DHCP server to dynamically assign IP addresses to multiple devices across two different network segments—Site A and Site B—within a Packet Tracer lab simulation.
-This project highlights my ability to deploy scalable and dynamic IP addressing across a multi-site enterprise network using Cisco devices, suitable for real-world branch-office scenarios.
+This project showcases my ability to deploy scalable and dynamic IP addressing across a multi-site enterprise network using Cisco devices, making it suitable for real-world branch-office scenarios.
 <br />